A critical and creative exploration of data through curation

 This online exhibition presents the final works from students in the Curating Data course, part of the Critical Data Studies program at Aarhus University.
 It is both a learning archive and a collective exhibition, where each student’s portfolio acts as a small curatorial experiment — a space for thinking critically about how data can be collected, interpreted, and communicated.

 Late curator Okwui Enwezor once described curating as “participating and witnessing histories unfold.”
-In that spirit, this exhibition invites reflection: What histories unfolded in the students’ own learning this semester?
+In that spirit, this online exhibition invites reflection: What histories unfolded in the students’ own learning this semester?
 What does it mean to curate data — to make choices, frame contexts, and communicate complexity?